 It surprises me how many times I get asked this, but no, all I do is wash the hair very thoroughly.
 It is naturally strong and shiny like that.
 The reason it feels so different is because it is braided.
 Human hair also feels different when braided.

 Before you start you will need: a very sharp pair of scissors, a rubber band and a plastic bag.
 Lift up the tail of the horse and select a lock that is about half the way up the dock, and yet goes all the way down into the brush of the tail.
 You want the longest hair you can find on that particular horse.
 Snip the lock off as close to the skin as you can and put the rubber band around the cut end right away.
 Put it in the bag and send it to me.
 Piece of cake!
 For each item, it will explain about how much you need.
 Usually a piece as big around as your finger will do it.
 Remember, I need tail hair for braiding.
-Mane hair is not suitable for braided horsehair jewelry.

-The best thing to do is just send me the hair.
+If you are not sure, the best thing to do is just send me the hair.
 Once I see it, I can give you a better idea of what can be braided from that hair.
 I will always be able to do something with the hair, even if it is to use a little bit of it in the knots.
 If all you have is mane hair, it can make some very nice tassels.

 Yes, I can put the hair of many horses in a single project.
 After all, in an 8-strand bracelet, there are 160 hairs!
 So theoretically I could put 160 different horses in that bracelet.
 Most people don’t have that many!
 But if you do, I would be willing to accommodate you.